chayaZalaznik/Shopping-Application-Frontend/README.md

 - **Browse Products:** Browse the available products and use the search feature to find specific items.
 - **Manage Cart:** Add products to your cart, update quantities, and remove items as needed.
 - **Place Orders:** Review your cart and place an order for the items.
--**View Orders and Profile: Access your order history and update your profile information.
-There is also an option to delete your profile
+- **View Orders and Profile:** Access your order history and update your profile information.
+There is also an option to delete your profile.
+- **Manage Favorites:** Add products to your favorites list and view or remove them as needed.